 When the trail crests over the hill, you will reach a three-way split.
 I went on Trail 34 to the right as I saw a unique rock formation on the hill in the distance, so I wanted to check it out.

-This section is short as well, and it proceeds uphill on a single track until you get to the aforementioned rock / cliff face.
+This section is short, and it proceeds uphill on a single track until you get to the rock mentioned above.

-I explored this a little bit as it seemed to have either wind caves or animal dug caves, not sure which.
+I explored this a little bit as it seemed to be either wind caves or animal dug caves, not sure which.

 When you reach the top of the hill, you will have a fantastic view down the valley and back into the monument.